 The 10-Year Hyundai Warranty: What Am I Missing?

 Hyundai Assurance, known as America’s Best Warranty, is Hyundai’s bumper-to-bumper warranty for new vehicles.
 Hyundai offers some of the longest warranties and protection plans for new vehicles.
-The brand offers a 10-year / 100,000-mile powertrain warranty, a term that’s widely considered the best protection on the market.
+The brand offers a 10-year/100,000-mile powertrain warranty, a term that’s widely considered the best protection on the market.
+However, what protections are you missing with the Hyundai warranty?

 Hyundai Warranty at a Glance